SONEROLMEZ/Website/README.md

-Hello I'm sonar omez which translates to Lastman Standing in English welcome to my website.
+Hello I'm soner olmez which translates to Lastman Standing in English welcome to my website.